Creating To Do Lists In WordPress

 Assign To-Do Item Capability

-Here you can permit the selected capability to assign items to individual users.
+This setting permits the selected capability to assign to-do items to individual users.

 View All Assigned Tasks Capability

-This allows the selected capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.
+This option allows the chosen capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.

 Delete To-Do Item Capability